 - admitted drinking, coming from a bar, a party

 What are some potentially effective countermeasures to a DWI stop, then?
-If the window is not open, or open about an inch or so – that is plenty to pass the drivers license and insurance card through, but not enough to expose the odor of alcohol.
-You can refuse to lower the window to force the officer to make a command to do so, making it difficult for them to argue you did so voluntarily.
+If the window is open about an inch – that is enough to pass through the drivers license and insurance card; but not enough to expose the odor of alcohol.
+You can initially refuse to lower the window.
+This forces the officer command you to do so; making it difficult for them to argue you did so voluntarily.

 When speaking to the police officer through the almost closed window, the driver can avoid eye contact.
 This prevents the officer from being able to observe the cliché “bloodshot watery eyes” they imagine come only with drinking.

-It’s a good idea to have the drivers license and insurance card ready in hand immediately after stopping, well before the police officer walks up to the vehicle to request those.
+It’s a good idea to have the drivers license and insurance card ready in hand immediately after stopping.
+Do so well before the police officer walks up to the vehicle to request them.
 They are in your hands already, which are in plain sight on the steering wheel.

-If you were stopped for speeding, the police officer should just write you a speeding ticket and send you on your way – unless you give him or her probable cause or reasonable suspicion to justify asking you out of your vehicle.
+If a speeding stop, the officer should just write you a ticket and send you on your way; unless you give her reasonable suspicion to justify asking you to get out of your vehicle.

 Police ask you to step out of the car.
 Now what?

-If you use the car or car door for support when getting out or walking, they will note that as suspicious.
+If you use the car for support when getting out, they will use it.
 So don’t.
 They will ask you to walk behind your car, in front of theirs.
 Their many squad car lights will be on full brightness.